 2. The Consultation Form That Routes Nowhere Fast

 The form creates a false sense of capture.
-The lead is "in the system," but the response time is four to eight hours on a good day, and zero response on a weekend.
+The lead is "in the system," but the response time is four to eight hours on a good day , zero response on a weekend.
+A lead form without an instant follow-up mechanism is a waiting list for competitors.
+It collects intent at peak moment and returns nothing until the moment has passed.

 3. The Front Desk Doing Two Jobs Simultaneously

 During business hours, the front desk is the most overloaded role in most med spa operations.
 They handle check-ins.
 They process payments.
 They manage scheduling conflicts.
-They answer questions from clients who are already in the building.
+They answer questions from clients who are physically in the building.

 4. The Follow-Up Gap